-Cybercrime and misuse of data has been on the rise for the past two decades.
-While our dependence on technology increases the number of targets for perpetrators, our own laxity in caring for our data, its security, and availability also plays a major role.
+Cyber crime and misuse of data have been on the rise for the past two decades.
+While our dependence on technology increases the number of targets for perpetrators, our own laxity in caring for our data, its security, and availability also play a major role.
 Ask yourself: when was the last time you thoroughly checked your privacy settings on Facebook?
 How many strangers have you talked to on the internet?
 How many friend requests from unknown people have you accepted?
 How much information have you shared, throughout our digital existence, on the internet?
 This article is to remind us that we need to keep a strict vigil on our data outflow and restrict the information about us that we choose to share in public- for our own good.
 It is time we took responsibility for our information to prevent misuse of data.

 This article was co-authored with Adv.
 Rohit Ranjan Praveer.